 After our Edinburgh stay, our next journey will bring us up to Scotland Highlands for the next 5 days!
 While we were in Edinburgh, there are many tours that will bring you up the highlands.

 However, we decided to drive up ourselves!
-Because that’s where we can have all the fun by traveling on our own!
+Because that’s where we can have all the fun by traveling on our own and the best part is that the Exotic Voyages provides us with everything we need so there is no need to worry!
 Nonetheless, if you hate planning your own journey, you can always join customized tours that bring you to fun places too!

 Collecting out car at Edinburgh Airport

 And so our first stop, is to the Edinburgh airport to collect our car!
 We booked the car few weeks back, and we will be collecting it at the airport, as it has a huge fleet of cars for us to choose from.

 Same for you.
 If you’re planning a road trip up the Highlands, rent a car from the airport, instead of the train stations.
 Read on to find out why!

 We rented our car with Hertz, all done through the website.
 When we collected the car at the Hertz counter at the airport, it was quick and easy.
 The personnel just needed to go through our booking.